cfw-guide/dsi.cfw.guide/docs/pl_PL/installing-unlaunch.md

 - Region locks removed on DSi-Enhanced / Exclusive Game Cards
 - Uruchom stare homebrew DS przez nds-bootstrap-hb
 - Ochrona przed awarią
+- Removes Donor ROM requirement for running DSi-Enhanced games in DSi mode
 - The following for Memory Pit users (other exploits already allow these):
      - Improved compatibility with DSiWare launched from the SD card
-     - Lepszy dźwięk w GBARunner2
+     - Better sound in GBARunner2

 ::: danger